Happy Can Already! 2

 Happy Can Already!
 2 (欢喜就好2) is a Singapore dialect variety series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
-It stars Jack Neo, Mark Lee, Henry Thia, Wang Lei, Benjamin Tan & Jaspers Lai as the casts of the second installment.
+It stars Jack Neo, Mark Lee, Henry Thia, Wang Lei, Benjamin Josiah Tan, and Jaspers Lai as the casts of the second installment.
 Happy Can Already!
 2 aired from 19 May 2017 to 21 July 2017, every Friday from 11:30am to 12:30pm.

 Plot

-Liang Xi Mei (Jack Neo) and friends will reprise their characters from Comedy Nite, giving viewers an update on their lives since they last appeared on screen in 2003.
-Liang Xi Mei will be reacquainted with Lion King (Henry Thia) and Merlion King (Jaspers Lai), as they turn out to be her new neighbours.
-Her eldest son Robert (Mark Lee) is now married to Mary (Chua Lee Lian, but she will disappeared on this season) and they have a daughter Ah Girl (Toh Xin Hui).
-Her second son Albert (Benjamin Tan) is now in university.
+Liang Xi Mei (Jack Neo) will be reacquainted with Lion King (Henry Thia) and Merlion King (Jaspers Lai), as the former has been released from prison and they turn out to be her new neighbours.
+Her eldest son Robert (Mark Lee) is still married to Mary (Chua Lee Lian, but she is absent in this season) and they have a daughter Ah Girl (Toh Xin Hui).
+Her second son Albert (Benjamin Josiah Tan) is now in university.